-I became interested in the scientific search for relations between mind and body, after learning that not only does the mind influence the body but that it happens vice versa too.
-This reciprocity fascinated me, so I continued to explore the topic.
+I became interested in the scientific search for relations between mind and body, having learned that the influence is reciprocal.

-Most images in the series show real molecules related by research in some way to particular mental states.
-When I could not find a scientific grounding for greed and envy I relied on fantasy and invented two unreal, Frankenstein molecules.
-Working within a visual language of chemical structures I exploited the analogy of ‘visual language’ and treated structural drawings as words of this language.
-Than I borrowed a Dadaist method of composing a poem and randomly pulled cut pieces out of a hat to make up the missing, non existing ones.
+Most images in the series show real molecules associated by research in some way with particular mental states but in case of greed and envy fantasy took the upper hand.
+Working within a visual language of chemical structures I exploited the analogy of “visual language” and treated structural drawings as words of this language.
+Then I borrowed a Dadaist method of composing a poem and randomly pulled cut pieces out of a hat to make up the missing, non-existing ones.

 Envy (Dada poem)